Germany : Safety by CityGermany - safety as a country

 Warnings & Dangers in Munich

-Regarding the population and the size of the city, Munich can be proud for its safety.
-You only need to avoid pickpockets since there are some areas that attract a lot of crooks who take advantage of the crowds on the city’s streets.
-Airports, railway stations and crowded public gathering are risky places.
+Regarding the population and the size of the city, Munich can be proud of its safety.
+You only need to avoid pickpockets since some areas attract a lot of crooks who take advantage of the crowds on the city’s streets.
+Airports, railway stations, and crowded public gathering are risky places.

 When you come to Munich you can feel free to use public transport and taxis, since they are relatively safe.
 The best way to travel around Munich is the public transportation system.
 Munich taxis can easily be recognized.
 They are beige with a yellow-black taxi sign on the roof.

 Besides being a safe city, Munich cannot escape the pickpockets who are following tourists, especially the disoriented ones.
 However, as long as you practice common sense, the risks of being pickpocketed will be at the lowest level.

 NATURAL DISASTERS RISK: LOW

 Munich is safe when the natural hazards are in question since there is no risk of any major natural disaster.